-It's that time of the year again — Prime Day is here, and we're seeing exciting deals on storage devices.
+It's that time of the year again — Prime Day 2021 is nearly here, and we're beginning to see some exciting deals on storage devices.
 A network attached storage (NAS) enclosure is a great option as it lets you stream your locally-stored media on all devices in your home network using a service like Plex.
 You also get the ability to back up files automatically, host your own audio and video streaming server, and so much more.

 Synology is the largest manufacturer of NAS enclosures, and it sells dozens of products across various categories.
 Synology is known for its high-quality offerings, and its products are built to last.
 But the defining feature of Synology's NAS enclosures is the software, with the web-based DiskStation Manager setting the standard for this category.

 Most of these enclosures will go on sale starting Prime Day, but for now, these are the best Synology NAS enclosures you can buy.

 Synology DiskStation DS220+ | $72 off at Amazon

 The DiskStation DS220+ is a truly outstanding NAS, offering up to 32TB of storage, powerful hardware for Plex media streaming, and the best software features you'll find in this category.